Testimony by NY man's family may be key at terrorism trial

-NEW YORK (AP) — The outcome of Manhattan’s first Islamic State-related terrorism trial may hinge on the testimony of family members of a New York college student who died in Syria.
+NEW YORK (AP) — The outcome of Manhattan’s first Islamic State-related terrorism trial may hinge on the testimony of family members of a New York college student who died in Syria, a likelihood illustrated Thursday when a legal fight erupted over photographs that may confirm his death.

-The yet-to-occur testimony in the trial of an Arizona man took on added significance Thursday when a legal fight erupted over a picture that may confirm the student’s death.
+The yet-to-occur testimony by the family members in the trial of an Arizona man, Ahmed Mohammed el-Gammal, was promised in opening statements by Assistant U.S. Attorney Andrew DeFilippis.
+He told jurors the family members could describe how the student, Samy el-Goarany, acted before he headed to Syria in January 2015 to join the Islamic State.

-Ahmed Mohammed el-Gammal (ehl-gahm-AHL’) has pleaded not guilty to charges that he aided the Islamic State terror group by helping the student, Samy el-Goarany (ehl-goh-AHR’-nee), get to Syria.
+El-Gammal has pleaded not guilty to charges that he aided the Islamic State terror group by helping el-Goarany get to Syria.

-A lawyer for the defendant says the legal team has asked the government for original versions of pictures that “purport to depict” the student’s death.
+On Thursday, defense attorney Annalisa Miron told U.S. District Judge Edgardo Ramos that she had asked prosecutors to provide original versions of photographs given to the government by el-Goarany’s father, Mohamed, that “purport to depict” his son’s death.

 Most Read Stories